HannesOberreiter/btree_server/readme.md

 ## Server ngnix

 Proxy redirecting inside `upstream.conf`.
 Important the redirect IP address is not localhost it is the container IP address: `docker inspect <container-id>` (get the gateway IP address + Port).
+Demo files for ngnix are in the root folder of this repository.

 ```bash
 # path: /etc/nginx/conf.d/upstream.conf